 Bystanders and others

 At the University of Nevada, Reno we understand the Power of The Pack.
-Anyone can report incidents of unlawful discrimination or harassment.
-As a bystander or witness to discriminatory conduct, you can play an essential role in supporting the person(s) targeted.
-Individuals who experience unlawful discrimination or harassment, and bystanders who witness it have the right to report it.
-The University will take the necessary steps to protect from retaliation those who in good faith report incidents of possible unlawful discrimination or harassment.
+Although we no longer have the Responsible Employee program, which required every employee to report, anyone can report incidents of unlawful discrimination or harassment.
+As a bystander or witness to unlawful discrimination or harassment, you can play an essential role in supporting the person(s) targeted.
+Individuals who experience unlawful discrimination or harassment, and bystanders who witness it, have the right to report it.
+The University will take the necessary steps to protect from retaliation those, who in good faith, report incidents of possible unlawful discrimination or harassment.

 Bystander reports and reports by others

-All relevant details about the alleged discriminatory conduct should be provided by the reporting individual.
-This includes the name of the reporting individual, the names of the individuals involved, to include witnesses, and any other relevant facts (e.g., date, time and location of incident).
+All relevant details about the alleged unlawful discrimination or harassment should be provided by the reporting individual or the person who witnessed the incident.
+This includes the name of the reporting individual, the names of the individuals involved, to include witnesses and any other relevant facts (e.g., date, time and location of incident).

 What to do if someone reports unlawful discrimination or harassment to you